A few examples of my work and the diversity of projects that I have either developed myself or helped to develop.

 RCSB is a hobby community site that has over 16,000 active members and is a worldwide community for this hobby.
 This site has matured over a 15 year period and continues to grow.
 This site was developed in Classic ASP and has sub-systems written in ASP.NET and Ruby on Rails. it also uses a couple of Ruby-based web services on the back-end.

 Warehouse Robotic Management System

 Monitor and route robotic deliveries to assembly lines.

-This application monitors, creates, and controls delivery systems in a warehouse to get parts to assembly lines in the most efficient manor.
-This Linux based application uses a neural net to calculate the most efficient route based on the existing traffic and the destination.
+This application monitors creates and controls delivery systems in a warehouse to get parts to assembly lines in the most efficient manner.
+This Linux-based application uses a neural net to calculate the most efficient route based on the existing traffic and the destination.
 It also monitors the unit status via wifi and warns when there are issues.
-It is written in Ruby and the database back-end is PostgreSQL.
+This console application is written in Ruby and the database back-end is PostgreSQL.